 Wompatuck State Park Campground

 Union Street, the road used to enter the park, runs straight through most of the width of the park, including up to the campground entrance, making finding the campground a breeze.
-The campground at Wompatuck State Park is made up of an electric and non-electric portion.
-The electric portion consists of 127 campsites with 20/30/50 amp electrical hook-ups, while the non-electric portion consists of 119 campsites.
-Neither area has water or sewer hook-ups, but water spigots are readily available throughout the campground and there are centrally located bathrooms.
+The campground at Wompatuck State Park is divided into an electrical and non-electric camping area.
+The electrical portion consists of 127 campsites with 20/30/50-amp electrical hook-ups, while the non-electrical portion consists of 119 dry campsites.
+Neither area has water or sewer hook-ups, but water spigots are readily available throughout the campground, and there are centrally located bathrooms and a dump station.

-Each site also provides an ample amount of shade, so you have no excuse to stay huddled in your tent or RV the whole time you're at your site.
-Your pets are welcome to join you during your stay.
+Each site also provides an ample amount of shade, so you'll be able to keep the RV cool during the warm summer months.
+Your pets are welcome to join you during your stay so long as they are leashed.
 Several trails can be accessed from the campground, and just across the road on the other side of Union Street is a vast network of biking trails, stretching for 12 miles.
 Because of the brutal winter Massachusetts often faces, the campgrounds are only open from early May to mid-October.
 During this time, the campsites can be reserved for up to 14 consecutive days.
 Reservations can be made up to six months in advance.

 Wompatuck State Park Campground

-Since there are so many sites, you may be able to get a site without a reservation, but reservations are recommended.
-If you don't make a reservation, try to get to the park as close to check-in time as possible because the remaining sites are assigned on a first-come, first-served basis.
+Since there are so many sites on the property, you may be able to get a spot without a reservation, but reservations are recommended during the peak visitation months.
+If you don't make a reservation, try to get to the park as close to check-in time as possible, because the remaining sites not reserved are assigned on a first-come, first-served basis.

 Seasonal activities in Wompatuck State Park